WebHare/platform/whtree/modules/system/doc/topics/internals/bootstrap.md

 `platform/scripts/bootstrap/prepare-whdata.sh` sets up the `$WEBHARE_DATAROOT` and some subfolders and symlinks that Node will need to resolve `@webhare/`, `@mod-xxx/` and `wh::` imports.
 After this step `wh run` should be able to run TypeScript files

+### config.json
+`platform/scripts/bootstrap/whdata.sh` also sets up the configuration file.

+`$WEBHARE_DATAROOT/storage/system/generated/config/config.json` contains the layout of the module directories and other central configuration that JavaScript and C++ processes expect to have available synchronously at startup.
+An initial version is generated without consulting the database and will be updated later as needed.

+Since WebHare 5.4 the C++ parts of WebHare (including the native HareScript engine still responsible for bringing up the database, webserver and backend) will not be able to function without this configuration file.

 ### Service bootstrap
 The steps taken to get WebHare running, and at what point various startup scripts are invoked